-&lt;sup>79 CTR Annex I. E30
+82 CTR Annex I. E30

-Addition of a site Addition of a new site Change of the site address with possible impact on suitability Closure of a site Change of site address with no impact on suitability Principal investigator (incl. change of an investigator in case that he or she is the only investigator at a trial site, Art 2.2.16) details if it is at another new trial site, Change of contact details of principal investigator (email address, phone number) when timely provision of this information is necessary for adequate supervision of the trial Insurance policy New insurance policy Change in the content of the insurance policy, eg. a new entity for the insurance provider, changes in insurance coverage, conditions and/or insured amounts; Extension of validity of an already approved insurance certificate Other part II documents 1.
-Significant changes in the content of any documents addressed to participants and/or prospective participants (including advertisement material) 1.
+Addition of a site Addition of a new site Change of the site address with possible impact on suitability Closure of a site Change of site address with no impact on suitability 83 Principal investigator (incl. change of an investigator in case that he or she is the only investigator at a trial site, Art 2.2.16) details if it is at another new trial site, when this change could impact principal investigator (email Insurance policy New insurance policy Change in the content of the insurance policy, eg. a new entity for the insurance provider, changes in insurance coverage, conditions and/or insured amounts; Extension of validity of an already approved insurance certificate Other part II documents 1.
+Significant changes in the content of any documents addressed to participants and/or prospective participants (including advertisement material) 84 1.
 Technical and administrative changes (including language corrections) 2.
 Description of any other agreement than

-&lt;sup>80 This change should be introduced as a NSM into CTIS due to technical reasons
+$^{^{83}}$ This change should be introduced as a NSM into CTIS due to technical reasons

-&lt;sup>81 including any significant consequential changes originating from other Part I / Part II documentation
+84 including any significant consequential changes originating from other Part I / Part II documentation

-Odl 2.
-Change in access, disclosure, dissemination, alteration of information and personal data processed related to either participants' or trial team member data (e.g. new, non-EU storage place, compromised); 3.
+2. Change in access, disclosure, dissemination, alteration of information and personal data processed related to either participants' or trial team member data (e.g. new, non-EU storage place, compromised); 3.
 Change in collection and future use of biological samples from clinical trial participants (e.g. new location, outside of EU); 4.
 Change in financial arrangements with participants and/or site/investigator; 4.
 Change in the compensation paid to subjects and/or investigator/site for participating in the trial; 5.
-Change in recruitment arrangements including procedures for inclusion of participants. the ones as classified as substantial modification between the sponsor and the site during the study duration 3.
-A validated translation of the local approved ICF in another language in order to be used for a potential subject who is not fluent in the local (country) language Other Extension 1.
+Change in recruitment arrangements including procedures for inclusion of participants. substanti between the site duration 3.
+A translatio approved language used for subject v A validated on of the local d ICF in another e in order to be for a potential who is not fluent local (country) Other Extension 1.
 Extension of start of recruitment beyond 2 years to avoid expiration of authorization (Art 8.9) Part I/II

-2. Extension of temporary halt (art 37, i.e. not for reasons of subject safety) beyond 2 years to avoid end of trial Implementation of After the immediate implementation of Part I/II documentary changes an USM, (i.e. assessment by EC of related to urgent safety urgently implemented changes to the measures ICF)
+2. Extension of temporary halt (art 37, i.e. not for reasons of subject safety) beyond 2 years to avoid end of trial 85 Implementation of After the immediate implementation of Part I/II documentary changes an USM, (i.e. assessment by EC of related to urgent safety urgently implemented changes to the measures ICF)